shubham1o1/Complete_JS_course/6-budgety/PART2.md

 ## Formatting Our Budget Numbers String Manipulation

-- We'll take care of giveing the number a proper formatting.
+- We'll take care of giving the number a proper formatting.
 - Better look and easier to read

 ### Content: